 - Encourage the child to eat slowly and chew well.

-- Choose snacks which are easy to swallow.
+- Choose snacks that are easy to swallow.

 - Keep small objects like buttons and seeds out of reach.

-- Above all, keep and eye on your child, especially when they are eating as they may not be able to alert you if they are choking.
+- Above all, keep an eye on your child, especially when he is eating, as he may not be able to alert you if he is choking.

 When to Contact Medical Help

-In case of emergency, it is best to call for medical help without delay.
-If your child suffers from a fatal accident, call for medical help immediately and then continue giving the first aid while the team of professionals arrive.
+In case of an emergency, it is best to call for medical help without delay.
+If your child suffers from a fatal accident, call for medical aid immediately and continue providing first aid while the team of professionals arrive.

 Parents never compromise the health of their children.
 Knowledge of providing first aid can come handy when mishaps, such as choking, occur.
 Although measures can be taken to prevent such accidents, if there’s a need, the information and tips provided in this article can help you manage the situation and seek medical help.
 Having said that, we strictly advise parents to avoid performing any techniques without being trained.
 A proper training under the guidance of a professional can help you ensure you are following the right methods whenever needed.